Nizar7zak/Git-start/README.md

-"# Git-start"
+# Git-start

-What is Git? and why it is so popular? git is the most popular version control system in the world, a version control system records the changes made to our code over time in a special database call Repository.
+### What is Git? and why it is so popular?
+Git is the most popular version control system in the world, a version control system records the changes made to our code over time in a special database call Repository.

-we can look at our project history and see who has made what changes when and why, and if we screw something up we can easily revert our project back to an earlier state.
+We can look at our project history and see who has made what changes when and why, and if we screw something up we can easily revert our project back to an earlier state.

+Without VCS we'll have to constantly store copies of entire project in various folders, like this

+> v1.0.0
+> v1.0.1
+> v1.0.2
+> v1.0.3
+> and so on..

-Without VCS we'll have to constantly store copies of entire project in various folders, like this => v1.0.0 v1.0.1 v1.0.2 v1.0.3 and so on... this is very slow and does not scale at all especially if multiple people have to work on the same project. you would have to contantly toss around the latest code via email or some other mechanisms, and then manually merge the changes.
+This is very slow and does not scale at all especially if multiple people have to work on the same project. you would have to contantly toss around the latest code via email or some other mechanisms, and then manually merge the changes.

-with a VCS we can track our project history and work togther.
+**with a VCS we can track our project history and work togther.**

-VCS fall into two categories:-
+### VCS fall into two categories:-

 1. Centralized :-
-   all team members connect to a central server to get the latest copy of the code, and to share thier changes with others. subversion and microsoft team foundation server are examples of centralized version control system. the problem with centralized architecture is the single point of failure, if the server goes offline we cannot collaborate or save snapshots of our project. so we have to wait until the server comes back online.
+   All team members connect to a central server to get the latest copy of the code, and to share thier changes with others. subversion and microsoft team foundation server are examples of centralized version control system. the problem with centralized architecture is the single point of failure, if the server goes offline we cannot collaborate or save snapshots of our project. so we have to wait until the server comes back online.

 2. Distributed
-   in distributed system we don't have these problems, every team member has a copy of the project with its history on thier machine, so we can save snapshots of our project locally on our machine, if the central server is offline we can synchronize our work directly with others.
+   In distributed system we don't have these problems, every team member has a copy of the project with its history on thier machine, so we can save snapshots of our project locally on our machine, if the central server is offline we can synchronize our work directly with others.
 Git and Mercurial are examples of distributed VCS, out off all Git is the most popular VCS in the world.

-WHY Git?
+### WHY Git?

 1. Free.
 2. Open Source.